 What does antivirus do?
 How does virus protection work?

 An antivirus app sits on your device like a guard dog, watching over the entire system and sniffing out any intruders (malware, or indeed anything suspicious).
 In short, it offers real-time defenses against viruses or other threats, which if detected are immediately dealt with, preventing them from carrying out their destructive payload.
 As well as this automated protection, you can run manual virus scans whenever you wish.

 Antivirus applications use what are called virus ‘definitions’ to catch intruders.
 Think of these as the fingerprints of malware, and if something is spotted coming onto your system that has a matching fingerprint, the antivirus leaps into action, quarantining the offender.
 As another line of defense, antivirus programs also use what are called ‘heuristics’ that look for any file or process exhibiting suspicious behavior – this allows the app to potentially catch any freshly made malware which isn’t yet in its definitions database.

 For more details on this topic, see our full breakdown of exactly how antivirus software works.

 Best free antivirus downloads

-But these days you can get top quality protection absolutely free, with just about every single major vendor out there offering a free antivirus.
-By doing so, developers gain access to more devices from which they can collect data and therefore improve their knowledge and security platforms, so it’s not in their interest to reduce the amount of protection provided by the free version.
+In fact, these days you can get top quality protection absolutely free, with just about every single major vendor out there offering a free antivirus.
+By doing so, developers gain access to more devices from which they can collect data, and therefore improve their knowledge and security platforms so it’s really not in their interest to reduce the amount of protection provided by the free version.